Toward Self-learning End-to-End Task-Oriented Dialog Systems: Conclusion

 \section{Conclusion}

-In this paper, we propose \slagent{}, a novel self-learning framework in a more realistic changing environment setting.
-It combines supervised learning, reinforcement learning and machine teaching to enable the task bot to adapt to a changing environment by learning from user interactions after deployment.
-We demonstrate the effectiveness of \slagent{} for automatically adapting to environments with user behavior changes in four dialog domains.
-In addition, \slagent{} enables quick adaptation to an environment with task definition changes without the need for lots of extra data via machine teaching.
+In this paper, we propose a new research problem \ie how to enable task bots to automatically adapt themselves to changing environments by learning from interactions with minimum or zero human annotations.
+In addition, we propose \slagent{}, a novel self-learning framework.
+We verify its effectiveness on automatically adapting to changing environments on four dialog tasks by learning from the unlabeled human-bot dialog logs via reinforcement learning with an incorporated pre-trained reward model.
 As for future work, there are more ways that a task bot could learn to improve itself, \eg during machine teaching, human experts could provide not only correct labels but also feedback in natural language.
 We leave the theme of effective machine teaching to future work.